-You simply download the plugin from the WordPress plugin library, unzip it, and upload it to your WordPress plugin library using your FTP software.
-You can use FileZilla which is free and available for all major computer OS.
+You simply download the plugin from the WordPress plugin library, unzip it, and upload it to your WordPress plugin directory using FTP software.
+You can use FileZilla which is free and available for all major operating system (Windows, Mac, Linux).

 Step 1: Download and install FileZilla.

 Step 2: Open the application, and connect to your site’s server using FTP.

 Step 3: Navigate to WordPress directory (usually found in “www” or “public_html”) and open wp-content/plugins directory.